 This idea of helping people maintain a level of choice and independence is at the core of why Caroline and Lina love their roles in care.

-Caroline says, “People thrive when they are at home and helping them have that life is really important to me.
+Caroline says, “People thrive when they’re at home and helping them have that life is really important to me.
 We should all have our freedom.
 That’s my belief and that’s what I like to see.”

 Finding a work-life balance

-Although Lina and Caroline have both had long and enjoyable careers prior to becoming carers – with Lina running her own business and Caroline travelling all over Scotland – sometimes other aspects of life had to take a backseat.
+Although Lina and Caroline have both had long and enjoyable careers prior to becoming carers – with Lina running her own business and Caroline travelling all over Scotland as an auditor – sometimes other aspects of life had to take a backseat.

 Caroline explains, “As an auditor, I was away from home all the time.
 I worked six days a week and I was away from home three, four days at a time.
 I’d come back for a day and then I was away again.
 That was pretty hard going and exhausting, but I did it for a very long time.
 The body just gets to a point when it goes, ‘Hey, hold on a minute, what are you doing?
 It’s time to start slowing down a wee bit.’